Soundboard for Discord

 • Discord desktop app the browser version does not support custom audio input devices

-BlackHole is a free, open-source virtual audio driver maintained by Existential Audio.
-It creates a virtual audio cable between applications on your Mac.
-LitPads sends audio into BlackHole, and Discord reads from BlackHole as if it were a microphone.
-Your real microphone audio and soundboard audio both reach Discord through this setup.
+LitLink is a free virtual audio driver that creates a virtual audio cable between applications on your Mac.
+LitPads sends audio into LitLink, and Discord reads from LitLink's LitLink Audio Bridge device as if it were a microphone.
+LitLink includes built-in mic passthrough, so your real microphone audio and soundboard audio both reach Discord automatically.

 How Do You Configure Discord Voice Settings?

-Open Discord Settings, go to Voice & Video, set Input Device to "BlackHole 2ch," disable "Automatically Determine Input Sensitivity," and turn off Krisp noise suppression.
+Open Discord Settings, go to Voice & Video, set Input Device to "LitLink Audio Bridge," disable "Automatically Determine Input Sensitivity," and turn off Krisp noise suppression.
 These three changes ensure Discord picks up soundboard audio without filtering it out.

 Input Device